schravenlant/sql/007_inner_joins/3_join_self.md

 2           | Robert Luna    | 3                | David Robinson
 3           | David Robinson | 4                | John Reinhardt
 4           | John Reinhardt | 5                | Betty Doe

+# Explanation
+You don't have to inner join with another table.
+You can inner join with the same table.
+Also, you can decide how to join tables e.g. `on c1.customer_id + 1 = c2.customer_id`.
+You can use any comparitive operator here and even do math!